Camp Horizons FAQ

 2.)
 What do kids do at camp?

 Activities: During the day, campers will do four different activities from our seven different activity departments.
 We offer classes in Aquatics, Equestrian, Outdoors, Performing Arts, Sports, and Creative Arts.
 Discover campers, ages 6-8, go around in a small group with a counselor, and do pre-selected activities based on their skill level.
 Campers 9-16 sign up for these activities before they come to camp, and our oldest campers (ages 12-16) have the option to do offsite adventure trips such as caving, canoeing, and tubing.
 Each night we have a different evening program, such as Talent Shows, Capture the Flag, and International Night.
 During a 2-week session, campers will get to choose a new set of activities to do the following week.

 Camper Life: Campers are housed in villages corresponding to their age and gender, with counselors living in the cabin with the campers.
 Cabins eat meals together and spend time in the cabin for morning clean-up, “horizontal time” (rest hour), and before bed.
-Each village is led by a Head Counselor and each program (Discover/Journey and Explorer) is led by a Program Coordinator.
+Each village is led by a Village Coordinator and each program (Discover/Journey and Explorer) is led by a Program Coordinator.
 These experienced staff members’ main priority is camper well-being, and they work to promote safety, inclusion, and fun in between activities.

 3.)
 Who works at Camp Horizons?

 During the summer, we hire staff from all over the world, usually between the ages of 18-25.
 Many counselors are former campers, and most are in the education field.
 For our international staff, we partner with hiring agencies that complete interviews and background checks for the applicant’s home country.
 All of our staff go through an online application and interview and must pass a local, state, and federal background check before coming to camp.
 All staff complete intensive staff training prior to the beginning of camp.
 We are lucky to have a full-time team of directors, customer service representatives, and facilities to continue to create the best programming for all of our campers.

 4.)
 What is the food like?